Staff

 Pronouns: he/him/his

-Ilan hails from all over, including Haifa Israel, Brookline Massachusetts, and Berkeley California.
-At UMass Amherst he studied Communication and Film studies, and has spent the last decade working in Jewish experiential education.
-Most recently Ilan coordinated the San Francisco Diller Teen Fellows program.
-Ilan loves finding new restaurants to explore, playing his guitar, and spending quality time with his wife and their dog, Sirius Black.
+Ilan hails from all over, including Israel, Boston, and California.
+At UMass Amherst he studied Communication and Film studies, and has spent his career working in Jewish Experiential Education, Multimedia and Marketing.
+Ilan loves finding new restaurants to explore, playing his guitar, and spending quality time with his wife and their dog.

 Katie Hamelburg